 The striker’s showings revolutionised the game as he starred as the symbolic superstar of the Selecao, scoring a record-breaking 77 goals in 92 caps over a 14-year international career.

-To many, he remains the best to have ever played the game and is undoubtedly amongst the most iconic, his legend living on over four decades after his retirement from the sport.
+To many, he remains the best to have ever played the game and is undoubtedly among the most iconic and influential players in the sport’s history.

 Neymar is now Brazil’s all-time record goalscorer after scoring his 78th and 79th goals for his country against Bolivia.